 Required Subordinated Amounts Generally.
-COMET may change the required subordinated amount and the related stated percentages for any tranche of Card series notes or the methodology of computing the required subordinated amount at any time without the consent of any noteholders so long as COMET has:
+COMET may change the above percentages at any time without the consent of any noteholders.
+In addition, COMET may change the required subordinated amount for any tranche of Card series notes, the methodology of computing the required subordinated amount, or utilize forms of credit enhancement other than subordinated Card series notes in order to provide senior Card series notes with the required credit enhancement, at any time without the consent of any noteholders so long as COMET has: